rayokuma/FFGL_Resolume_custom_plugin/README.md

 Check out this [paper]() for a more extensive explanation on employing Unreal Engine for VJ and stage-production utilizing this code.
 Following is a very basic descripton of the workflow.

-- In resolume, make sure you are receiving and sending OSC data.
+- In Resolume, make sure you are receiving and sending OSC data.
 Check the preference window > OSC.
 The settings should look like the following.
 <img src="https://user-images.githubusercontent.com/53759287/150970306-cc50a477-453f-44b6-b939-6358a6c28c76.png" width="400">
 - In unreal, make a new blueprint class and paste the copied blueprint inside.
 This blueprint is fully customizable as well.
 However, it should correspond with your plug-in.
 - Put the Off world camera in the scene.